-With five Little Inventor objects in the permanent collection and school workshops under way, the V&A and Little Inventors explore the spirit of invention, encouraging children to become the inventors and designers of the future.
+With five Little Inventor objects in the permanent collection and a series of successful school workshops, the V&A and Little Inventors explored the spirit of invention, encouraging children to become the inventors and designers of the future.

-We are excited to be working with the V&A again from September 2017 - July 2018 on a series of 15 primary school workshops about the spirit of invention of the Victorians.
+We were excited to be working with the V&A from September 2017 - July 2018 on a series of 15 primary school workshops about the spirit of invention of the Victorians.
 It's also a resource pack you can download now!

 Little Inventors schools workshops at the V&A!